 Eating fruit and vegetables pack the healthy punch for strong overall health, and the fibre content within green and leafy vegetables mean that chewing on them produces extra saliva to neutralize bacteria.
 Ensure you consume a balanced diet containing spinach, celery, green beans and broccoli for rich fibre-sources.

 The purpose of consuming these foods is to not only maintain strong teeth and bones but they are foods to eat for gum disease that ensure you neutralize any signs of it to avoid gum recession and inflammation.
-As part of a strong oral routine, ensure your diet contains the required nutrition comprising the right foods.
+As part of a strong oral routine, ensure your diet contains the required nutrition comprising the right foods to keep oral health strong.

 If you’re showing signs of periodontal (gum) disease and are seeking advice on the foods to eat for gum disease?
 Alternatively, are you seeking to book yourself in for a check-up appointment?
 Get in touch with our experieced Wollongong dentists today!
 Click here to book yourself in!